Jxg740/odin-recipes/README.txt

 Recipe site for The Odin Project.
-All recipes are mine and are very good.
+All recipes are mine and are very good, if I may say so.